Updated: 6 days ago

 They are working on doing clinical trials for patients suffering from other disease that are proven to be similarly difficult to treat with drugs, like Alzheimer’s and Fibromyalgia.

-Another Spanish startup, very aware of how our brain effects our wellbeing, is Psious.
+Another Spanish startup, very aware of how our brain affects our wellbeing, is Psious.

 With VR technology, through virtual exposure therapy, they aim to treat anxiety disorders and phobias such as fear of flying, Acrophobia, Claustrophobia and Agoraphobia.
 I have always been a afraid of heights (Acrophobia) so I looked at this demo to get an idea: